 On June 7 2022, the Santa Cruz County electorate came together with an outpouring of support for keeping the current plan to have both rail and trail, including implementing light rail transit on the Santa Cruz Branch Line.
 The landslide opposing Measure D made it clear that the Rail & Trail project isn’t controversial.
 Rather, it is an extraordinarily popular unifying vision for a transportation corridor that includes both rail and trail: a transportation corridor that will provide a better quality of life for all of the county residents and visitors.
-Here are the unofficial election results broken down by Supervisorial District.
+Here are the most recent unofficial election results broken down by Supervisorial District.

 The People Have Spoken and They Want Rail & Trail

 The voters in every district have sent a clear message to all of our elected and appointed officials that Santa Cruz County wants to continue with the Rail & Trail vision that has guided years of studies, design, and public process.

 Our strength is grounded in our ability to work together.
 We have come together in an amazing coalition across Santa Cruz County that will continue to advocate for our future.
 No matter our differences, most of us want pretty similar things.
 We want to live in a thriving community that provides freedom of movement and opportunity for everyone to get around safely, creates safe and healthy neighborhoods, and gets everyone home on time for dinner.
 Together we can bring this vision to life.

 The dramatic results at ballot box have created a clear mandate for passenger rail.
 Now that our elected officials know that rail transit enjoys just as much support from the community as the Coastal Rail Trail, It’s time to move this project forward!

 Many of us have written to the RTC in the past 12 months to encourage them to oppose abandonment and railbanking and to let them know that we want to move forward with both Rail & Trail.
 If you wrote your commissioner, did you hear back?
 Send us a note at firstname.lastname@example.org to let us know.